 To fulfill a role, simply log in to Turbobase.
 Select a meeting & modify.
 Choose your role and then select your name from the dropdown.
 Click MODIFY at the bottom of the page.
 You are set.

-The roles outlined (with the exception of Speaker) are in the Competent Leadership (CL) manual.
+As Toastmasters transitions from the old program to Pathways you can still use a Competent Leadership (CL) manual.
 Each member completes their CL step by step by asking another member to evaluate them every time they do a meeting role.

 For more information on the responsibilities for the various roles, click on a link below.
 Also, visit the link section to the right for meeting agenda and role templates.

 |Speaker||Table Topics Master||Table Topics Evaluator|

 Have additional questions regarding meeting roles and responsibilities?
 The VP of Education or an assigned mentor are great resources for further information.
 Other possibilities would be to ask a quick question of any experienced member before or after a meeting.
 All club members are part of creating a club culture of support and encouragement.

 The Grammarian, Timer, Jokemaster, and Quizmaster stand and speak in place.

 Speech Evaluators introduce the speech project in place but do the evaluation at the lectern.
 The Sgt at Arms, Toastmaster (Chair), Inspirator, Table Topics Master, Table Topics Evaluator, and General Evaluator all speak from the lectern.

 TIP: If your speaking time is 2 minutes or less, you stand in place at your chair — except for the Inspirator.

 In order to help with timing and keep the meeting on track, all members who speak from the lectern are encouraged to begin to move to the front during the Chair’s introduction of their speech or role.